 Or, did you know that if you type “relentless.com” into a browser it redirects to Amazon?
 To find out why that is, keep reading!

 This hack requires the usage of archive.org or the “Way Back Machine” as it is also called.

-If you’re interested in a competitor, go and see what worked for them and what didn’t.
+If you like a competitor, go see what works for them.

-Homepage split-testing can be a costly exercise and requires a lot of variations and tweaks to find the right tone and message.
-With a hack like this, you can pull up monthly or quarterly screenshots of your main competitor(s) and see how they evolved over time.
+It takes a lot of changes and modifications to find the perfect tone and message on a homepage.
+This hack allows you to pull up monthly or quarterly screenshots of your key competitors and track their progress.

 Overall, I strongly recommend using archive.org’s “Wayback Machine” to investigate your rivals.